wercker/wercker-gke-demo/README.md

-# Wercker GKE Demo: Get IP address HTTP API
+# Wercker Kubernetes Demo: Hello!

-A simple Python application that uses the Bottle framework to serve a JSON encoded client IP address of a user who makes a GET request to /.
+A simple Python application that uses the Bottle framework to serve a custom message over HTTP.

-Used as an example application for a tutorial on Wercker I am writing.
+This application is used to showcase how easy it is to deploy to Kubernetes using Wercker.

 ```
-usage: get_ip.py [-h] hostname port
+usage: hello.py [-h] hostname port messagefile

-HTTP API for returning a visitor's IP address.
+Serve a hello message over HTTP.

 positional arguments:
   hostname     The host IP to listen on.
   port         The port to listen on.
+  messagefile  A file that contains the message to display

 optional arguments:
   -h, --help   show this help message and exit
 ```

 Requires `Python 2` `pip` & `virtualenv` to run.